geospatial-jeff/cognition-datasources/docs/README.md

 ```

 ### Properties
 The following table shows which STAC properties are available when querying each datasource with the `properties` parameter.
 Metadata exposed by the API which doesn't fit into an existing STAC extension is given the `legacy` extension.
-Currently, only **eo-epsg** and **eo-instrument** are available to all datasources, while **eo-gsd** is available to all except Sentinel1.
+Currently, only **eo-epsg** is available to all datasources.
 See the [datasource-reference](./datasource-reference.md) for more information.

 | Name | STAC Properties | Legacy Properties | **kwargs |
 |----------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------|---------------------|